Liberatedwinner/DifferentiableRankingMetric/README.md

 From installation to how-to-use
 ---------------
-We assume that you have installed python using [Anaconda](https://docs.anaconda.com/anaconda/install/) and your environment is equipped with CUDA.
-It should be possible to use other python distributions, but we did not tested.
+We assume that you have installed Python using [Anaconda](https://docs.anaconda.com/anaconda/install/) and your environment is equipped with CUDA.
+It should be possible to use other Python distributions, but we did not tested.

 If you are using Conda
 ```